Sujan30/Naval-Wisdom-Bot/README.md

 # Naval-Wisdom-Bot
-A twitter bot that shares AngelList co-founder, serial entrepreneur and investor, Naval Ravikants wisdom on X. During certain parts of the day, with the help of Node-cron, we schedule tweets which are posted on X under the account @navals_wisdom
+A twitter bot that shares AngelList co-founder, serial entrepreneur and investor, Naval Ravikants wisdom on X. During certain parts of the day, with the help of Node-cron, we schedule tweets which are posted on X under the account @navals_wisdom (on X)

+This project is based on Naval API written by @avijeets ([https://github.com/original/repo](https://github.com/avijeets/naval-api)).